appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 Once a new class is created, you can start to implement your new provider's login flow.
 The best way to do this correctly is to have a look at another provider's implementation and try to follow the same standards.

-Please mention in your documentation what resources or API docs you used to implement the provider's OAuth protocol.
+Please mention in your documentation what resources or API docs you used to implement the provider's OAuth2 protocol.

 ### Test Your Provider